The Selby

 The Gooderham Mansion is a landmark building on the corner of Sherbourne and Selby Streets in Toronto’s St. Jamestown neighbourhood.
 Now a mixed-use space, the top two floors of the building are used as amenity space for The Selby, a purpose-built rental tower developed by Tricon Capital.
 The ground and basement floors house a restaurant and retail space.

 Built in 1883, the Gooderham Mansion had many uses over the years.
-Built for Charles Gooderham, a member of one of Toronto’s most famous families, it was briefly the second home of prestigious all-girls school Branksome Hall before becoming the Selby Hotel in 1912.
+Built for Charles Gooderham, a member of one of Toronto’s most famous families, it was briefly the second home of the prestigious all-girls school Branksome Hall before becoming the Selby Hotel in 1912.
 As the Selby Hotel, the Mansion was regarded as a centre of cultural life in the city, hosting the likes of Ernest Hemingway, who called the Hotel home during his brief career at the Toronto Star in the 1920s.

 Designed by famed architect David Roberts Jr., also credited with Toronto’s iconic Flatiron Building, the Mansion is particularly noteworthy for its application of decorative brick, stone and woodwork, and surviving original interior features, making it an excellent representation of Queen Anne Revival styling.